 Moving from the arts to academia, I eventually became disillusioned with the insularity of academic disciplines and fractured fields of knowledge.
 As a Spokane tribal descendant, I'm intent on Indigenizing my own research process, using traditional songs, stories, original music and Indigenous imagery to tell the "whole" story of ecological interconnectedness.
 I share this work with a growing sense of urgency...

-By now, the climate crisis has likely come to your door in one form or another: hotter temperatures, violent hurricanes, widespread drought, massive fires, rising sea levels.
+By now, the climate crisis has likely come to your door in one form or another: record temperatures, violent hurricanes, widespread drought, massive fires, rising sea levels.
 The list goes on.
 As a result of a dominant Western worldview in which the natural world is purposed for exploitation and indiscriminate consumption, humankind has become the architect of its own extinction.
 To turn things around (assuming we still can) it would be wise for us to think and act Indigenously.

 Sign up to hear about upcoming talks, presentations, or events.

-Copyright © 2023 Chad S.Hamill/čnaq'ymi - All Rights Reserved.
+Copyright © 2024 Chad S.Hamill/čnaq'ymi - All Rights Reserved.

 Powered by GoDaddy